gluexprotocol/gluing-queue/README.md

 2. **Provide complete and verifiable data** for trade volume, TVL, and supported chains.
 3. **Assign a bounty** to attract faster implementation:
    - Specify the amount of tokens and token to be rewarded.
-   - Bounties will be displayed publicly in the Glueing Queue.
+   - Bounties will be displayed publicly in the Gluing Queue.
 4. **Discuss your integration with the GlueX team** to optimize the process.

-To ensure the integrity of the glueing process, we might require bounties to be locked on an escrow account as soon as a Gluer has officially started your integration.
+To ensure the integrity of the gluing process, we might require bounties to be locked on an escrow account as soon as a Gluer has officially started your integration.

 ---